Voted World’s Greatest Ramp to the Beach

-Photography critics famously disregard the difference between an opinion and a fact.
+Photography critics/writers disregard the difference between an opinion and a fact.

-Here’s an example of an opinion expressed as a fact from the great photographer Robert Frank.
+Here’s an example of an opinion expressed as fact, from the great photographer Robert Frank.

 “Black and white are the colors of photography.